Masud99Rana/polls-system-api-using-lumen-jwt/readme.md

 [![Gmail][gmail-shield]][gmail-url]
 -->

-# Polls System Restful api
+# Polls System Restful API
 > **Note:** This repository contains the core code of a Polls Sytem API to detect most popular programming language by taking vote from the programmer in a RESTful way.
 It is one of my api projects which i have made to practice RESTful API principles with Lumen ( Micro Web Framework ) .

 [![Made with love by Masud Rana][madewith-shield]][linkedin-url]